AdaCompNUS/context-pomdp/README.md

 ```
 Step 2.1 is not required if `launch_summit = True` in `run_data_collection.py`.
 In this case, `experiment_summmit.sh` will launch the simulator before running the planner.

 experiment_summit.sh does not record bags by default.
-To enable rosbag recording, change the following variable to 1 in the script:
+To enable rosbag recording, change the following variable to 1 in `experiment_summmit.sh`:
 ```
 record_bags=0
 ```